catgriffin85/project-portfolio-1-fuzzy-paws/README.md

     * The main page provides a list of services that are offered by the shop and includes a short description of each service.
 ![List of Services](./assets/images/readme/servicesOffered.png)

-    * Below the list of serices is a call to action button inviting customers to book an appointment with one of the dog groomers.
+    * Below the list of services is a call to action button inviting customers to book an appointment with one of the dog groomers.
 This button links to the Book Appointment page.
 ![Call to Action Button](./assets/images/readme/callToAction.png)

     * Included at the bottom of the main content are three images of dogs being groomed to show customers what they can expect when the use the service.